icpc/ccs-specs/Contest_API.md

 | files         | array of FILE | yes       | no        | Submission files, contained at the root of the archive.
 Only allowed mime type is application/zip.
 Only exactly one archive is allowed.
 | reaction      | array of FILE | no        | yes       | Reaction video from team's webcam.
 Only allowed mime types are video/*.

-The `entry_point` attribute must be included for submissions in languages which do not have a single, unambiguous entry point to run the code.
+The `entry_point` property must be included for submissions in languages which do not have a single, unambiguous entry point to run the code.
 In general the entry point is the string that needs to be specified to point to the code to be executed.
 Specifically, for Python